bob-fornal/work-notes/CDA/Elasticache.md

 * Quick retrieval of objects from memory
 * Cache often accessed objects
 * Overall, Redis has largely grown in popularity and has better feature sets than memcached
-* Most likely, you’d probably only want to use Redis for caching needs
+* Most likely, probably only want to use Redis for caching needs